Zippin Pippin: History

-The Pippin was built in 1923, Although there is much confusion that the Pippin was built in a unclear year, this is because of the coaster "Giant Coaster Dips" in 1912, which was torn down in 1922 to make way for the Pippin.
+Giant Coaster Dips was a wooden side-friction roller coaster constructed in 1913 in the former East End Park in Memphis, Tennessee by John A. Miller and Harry C. Baker.
+It was built from pine wood.
+As the park declined in popularity, the coaster was dismantled in 1922 and relocated adjacent to the horse track in Montgomery Park, later known as the Mid-South Fair.

-After severe damage from a tornado in April 1928, the Pippin was rebuilt by July of the same year at a cost of $45,000, "higher and longer" than before.
+The ride reopened at the Mid-South Fair as Pippin in 1923.
+After severe damage from a tornado in April 1928, Pippin was rebuilt "higher and longer than before" by July of the same year at a cost of $45,000.

-In 1976, the city of Memphis opened a theme park called Libertyland around the Pippin and the Grand Carousel, also on the grounds.
-Renamed the Zippin Pippin, the coaster was billed as the most prominent and historic ride at Libertyland, and was reportedly Elvis Presley's favorite roller coaster.
-At first, Presley would rent the entire park on occasion just to ride it without constant fan interference.
-On August 8, 1977, eight days before his death, Presley rented the park from 1 a.m. to 7 a.m. to entertain a small number of guests and he rode the Zippin Pippin for hours without stopping.
-On October 29, 2005, citing persistent loss of money, Libertyland permanently closed.
+In 1976, the city of Memphis opened an amusement park called Libertyland around the Pippin and a few other rides already on the fairgrounds.
+It was renamed Zippin Pippin and was billed as the most prominent and historic ride at Libertyland.
+It was Elvis Presley's favorite roller coaster.
+Presley was known to rent the entire park on occasion to ride it without fan interference.
+On August 8, 1977, eight days before his death, Presley rented the park from 1 a.m. to 7 a.m. to entertain a small number of guests, during which he rode Zippin Pippin for hours without stopping.

-The Zippin Pippin stood without operating for four years in the Libertyland Amusement Park at the Mid-South Fairgrounds, a 125 acre tract of land purchased in 1912 and "dedicated to the Citizens of Memphis for recreation, athletic fields, fairs".
-The Libertyland website stated: "One of the oldest operating wooden roller coasters in North America, the Zippin Pippin is as popular today as it was in the early 20th century.
-It is 2865 ft long, travels 20.8 mi/h, increasing to 40 mi/h at the maximum drop of 70 ft.
-Ride duration is 90 seconds.
-Great care is taken to replace its wood regularly to preserve its structure.
-Manufacturer is Amusement Device Co."
+The Libertyland website described Zippin Pippin as "One of the oldest operating wooden roller coasters in North America".
+It cited the ride as being 2,865 feet (873 m) long, having top speeds of 40 mph (64 km/h), having a height of 70 feet (21 m), and a ride duration of 90 seconds.
+It credited Amusement Device Company as the manufacturer.
+On October 29, 2005, citing persistent loss of money, Libertyland closed for good.

+Zippin Pippin stood out of operation for four years, as several parties fought in court over who would claim the ride.
+Initially, the ride was claimed by the city of Memphis, though it would still end up being auctioned off with all the other rides still belonging to the Mid-South Fair.